Ashish-sah/Covid19-App-Statewise/README.md

 Say what the step will be
 ```
-You can Download the application using below link-
+You can Download the project using below link-
 https://github.com/Ashish-sah/Covid19-App-Statewise
 ```
 ## Apk Link